s4njk4n/XDC_ShopBot/README.md

 Before starting, you'll need:
 1. A **VPS (Virtual Private Server)**: Rent a cheap Linux server (e.g., from DigitalOcean, Vultr, or Linode for ~$5/month).
 It needs Ubuntu or Debian (most common).
 Make sure you can SSH into it.
 2. **Telegram Account:** For creating the bot and managing it.
 3. **XDC Wallet Address:** Get one from a wallet like XDCPay or MetaMask (set to XDC network).
-It starts with "xdc...".
+It starts with "xdc..." or "0x...".
 4. **Basic Command-Line Knowledge:** We'll provide exact commands to copy-paste.

 If you're new to VPS: